USING IRONPDF FOR NODE.JS

 pdfprocess();

-In the above code, First, we are importing the IronPDF library.
-With the help of the method fromFile which is available in the PdfDocument class, we are loading the existing PDF file.
-Then we hold them into an object variable which allow us to perform various type of operations from the object variable.
-We are using another method called compressSize which allows us to pass two parameter image quality and image scale which will optimize PDFs.
-Then we can use the saveAs method to save the PDF file into the location.
+In the above code, first, import the IronPDF library.
+With the help of the method fromFile available in the PdfDocument class, load the existing PDF file.
+Then hold the data in an object variable which allows performing various types of operations.
+A compressSize method is used and passes two parameters: image quality and image scale which will optimize PDFs.
+Use the saveAs method to save the PDF file to the specified location.

-How to Compress A PDF File in Node.js: Figure 2
+How to Compress A PDF File in Node.js, Figure 2: The console output The console output

 Result:

-How to Compress A PDF File in Node.js: Figure 3
+How to Compress A PDF File in Node.js, Figure 3: The result of compressed PDF files The result of compressed PDF files

 The quality setting is critical when resizing JPEG images.
 The least amount of loss occurs when the quality level is 100%, but 1% results in very low-quality output.
-Images with a quality rating of 90% or greater are typically considered high-quality, 80%–90% as medium-quality, and 70%–80% as low-quality.
-While reducing the quality below 70% could lead to lower-quality photographs, it could also significantly reduce the total file size of the PDF publication.
+Images with a quality rating of 90% or greater are typically considered high-quality, 80%-90% as medium-quality, and 70%-80% as low quality.
+Reducing the quality below 70% could lead to lower-quality photographs but significantly reduces the total file size of the PDF publication.

-To find the perfect file size to image quality ratio that suits your particular requirements, it is advisable to experiment with different quality settings.
+To find the perfect file size to image quality ratio that suits your requirements, it is advisable to experiment with different quality settings.
 The degree of quality loss will ultimately depend on the sort of input image, with some images likely to lose clarity more noticeably than others.
-To learn more about this, click this link.
+To learn more about this, click this sample page for more detailed compression settings.

 Conclusion